McGill-ECSE321-Winter2024/project-group-14/README.md

 To run the tests locally, follow these steps:
 - Open the `application.properties` file located at `sportCenterRegistration/src/main/resources/` and change the value of `spring.datasource.password` to your own database password.
 - Open a terminal in the `sportCenterRegistration/` directory and run `./gradlew test`

-## Running the frontend
-Our frontend was developed using Vue.js and was deployed to the port: 8087 with the host: 127.0.0.1.
-Our backend was developed according to what was outlined previously in deliverable 2 and was deployed to the port: 8080 with the host: 127.0.0.1.
-To the run backend please use the command “./gradlew bootrun” in the terminal.

-To run our frontend, please ensure you have node.js and npm installed (https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).
-Open the project folder and navigate to “project-group-14\sportCenterRegistration-frontend.
-Enter in the following command “npm install” into the terminal.
-Please also ensure that you have Axios added as a dependency, (you can add it as a dependency by inputting the following command in the terminal “npm install --save axios@1.5”).
-To run the frontend please ensure that you have ran the backend and then enter in the command “npm run dev” into the terminal.
-The webpage for the frontend should appear at http://127.0.0.1:8087/#/ .

 ## Overview Table